eHealthAfrica/data-models-deprecated/doc/Case.md

-Note that, although all duplicates seem to have the same value, in the call centre there is a notion of "primary call", that is the first call of a set of duplicates, in chronological order.
+Note that, although all duplicates seem to have the same value, in the call centre there is a notion of "primary call", that is the first call of a set of duplicates, in chronological order, [using the `createdOn` property](https://github.com/eHealthAfrica/sl-ebola-call-admin/blob/57a2ba76d23003cda33d7971e27d192e8698bfa6/app/scripts/services/duplicate-calls.js#L108).
 For example there is a functionality in the call centre for closing all duplicates in a set, leaving only the primary call open.
 Search for `primaryCall` in the call centre code base for more info